-Giants vs Redskins Vegas Odds & Game Preview
+Giants vs Redskins Game Odds & Betting Preview

-Click here for more free NFL betting advice from our expert handicappers on staff.
+Click here for more free NFL picks from our experts on staff.

 The Giants have owned Washington against the spread as of late, going 8-4 ATS over their last 12 meetings.
 The Redskins are also just 3-6 ATS in their last nine games overall and only 1-5 against the spread over their last six games against NFC East opponents.
 While New York has also struggled against the spread lately, it appears to be the beginning of a brand new era with Daniel Jones leading the charge on offense.
 I think Jones impresses for a second straight outing here in Week 4 against a below average Washington defense that has given up 30+ points in every game since Week 1.
 I’ll lay this small 2.5-point spread and roll with the home favorites – give me the Giants!